isaacovercast/playlist/movies.md

 * [November (2017)](https://en.wikipedia.org/wiki/November_(2017_film)) - (01/02/26) 4.5/5 :sparkles: Beautiful, hypnotic, full of dream logic.
 Estonian mythology.
 Shot in B/W and saturated with imagery.
 * [Midsommar (2019; A24)](https://en.wikipedia.org/wiki/Midsommar) - (01/04/26) 3.2/5 :sparkles: Classified as 'folk horror', but it's really just a horror movie with folk-y themes.
 The main characters are flat, and it's mostly obvious what will happen and why because it follows a horror movie story arc.
 A nice watch but probably don't need to see it again.

+## Drama
+* [Train Dreams](https://en.wikipedia.org/wiki/Train_Dreams_(film)) - (01/05/26) 3.7/5 :sparkles: A bit Terrence Malick, a bit Place Beyond the Pines, but doesn't make it all the way there in either case.
+If I was in the mood I would rather re-watch Days of Heaven probably 99 times out of 100.